 Creating a revision checklist can help ensure you're ready.
 During the last few days before the exam it'll be useful to check anything that you haven't completed or are unsure of.
 Consider using this checklist.

-- I have obtained past exam papers, if available.
+- Have a look at past exam papers, if available.

-- I have attended a revision session, or checked with my tutor about the key topics and issues to bear in mind when revising.
+- Attend a revision session and/or check with your tutor about the key topics and issues to bear in mind when revising.

-- I have decided which topics I will revise for the exam.
+- Decide which topics to revise for the exam.

-- I have sorted out the notes and course materials I am going to use for revision.
+- Prepare/sort out the notes and course materials you're going to use for revision.